joonaaleks/System-Programming-Projects/README.md

 PROJECT 1 WARMUP TO C AND UNIX PROGRAMMING:

-Go to the Project1 folder and in the folder, you can input the following commands:
+Go to the Project1 folder and in terminal, you can input the following commands:

 prompt> ./reverse